Three Amazing Tools For Roku Development

 What is a Deep Linking Tester Tool?

-Deep linking is used to launch a piece of content from a display ad or Roku search with the help of the Encryption Control protocol.
+Deep linking in roku is used to launch a piece of content from a display ad or Roku search with the help of the Encryption Control protocol.

 The Encryption Control Protocol is used for establishing encryption algorithms over the Point-to-Point Protocol which is designed for moving the diagrams across serial point-to-point links.
 ECP arranges and enables data encryption algorithms.

 Deep linking enables the users to get to their content faster from the Roku user interface through the content discovery features of Roku and allows the Roku developers to grasp the content discovery features of Roku by launching their channel into playback directly from the Roku user interface to drive users to their channel and increase engagement.